shajinvk/fancy-rails-notifications/README.md

 	});

-To use the notification API, use either of the following commands anywhere in your code:
+To use the notification API, use the following commands anywhere in your code:

 	$.FancyNotifications.error("This is an error message.");